CLI Commands

 Deploy

-dockflow deploy <env> [version]Deploy the application to the specified environment.
+dockflow deploy [env] [version]Deploy the application to the specified environment.
+In CI, both env and version are auto-detected from the git tag or branch name.

 | Option | Description |